Owner, Luxury Lotus Spa

 Owner, Crystal J. Productions

-Owner, Brick & Bubbles
+Owner, Bricks & Bubbles

-Sara Jones is the Owner of Brick & Bubbles janitorial services.
+Sara Jones is the Owner of Bricks & Bubbles janitorial services.
 Her company specializes in cleaning co-working, event, and luxury office spaces over 20,000 square feet.
 Since working with the Tampa Bay Women’s Business Centre (TBWBC), Sara’s business has made great strides.
 Amid the pandemic, Sara was able to win a new contract from a local business with 6 locations.
 She also pivoted her business by offering virtual walkthroughs.
 Sara’s coach guided her through solving a difficult staffing problem.
 She was able to promote two team members giving her more time to focus on serving clients, mentoring staff, and engaging new customers.
 Sara is also a member of our Mastermind Group, where she has been able to meet with like-minded business owners, share incites, and find solutions.
 “Sometimes you just need another set of eyes to see that your problem isn’t as difficult to solve as it may seem to you in the moment” Sara says.
 Join us in cheering Sara on and celebrating her success!

 Owner, Healing Handz & BodyWorks

-Sonya Jennings is the owner of Healing Handz & BodyWorks and has been a client of the Women’s Business Center since December of 2019.
+Sonya Jennings is the owner of Healing Handz & BodyWorks and has been a client of the Women’s Business Centre since December of 2019.
 Sonya was new to the Tampa Bay area when she started her massage therapy and body stretching business and needed help with marketing and establishing a new client base.
 The Tampa Bay Women’s Business Center was able to help Sonya with networking and marketing and as a result Sonya has been able to successfully live out her dream owning and operating her own business.

 LeeNor Dikel is a life coach, author, and founder of “Life With LeeNor”.
 She specializes in NLP coaching, mindfulness, hypnosis, and mentorship.
 In order to get started, Leenor met with a business coach from the Tampa Bay Women’s Business Centre who was instrumental in helping Leenor register her business.
 Her business coach also helped her to create a business plan, that helped her identify her niche, develop a marketing strategy in order to attract new clients.
 Since working with us, LeeNor has been able to expand her business to attract clients from all over the world.
 In just a short amount of time, she was able to become fully booked!
 To enhance her business skills, Leenor participated in the TBWBC Mastermind Group.
 Expert business coaches provided the Mastermind participants a forum to share current business challenges, provide a forum for accountability and discuss trending topics.
 It was a wonderful opportunity to network and share resources with other entrepreneurs.
 LeeNor describes her experience in the Mastermind Group as “life changing”.